pretix/pretix-docs/docs/guides/meta/index.md

 Strip any and all unnecessary data (such as tracking) from a link before inserting it.
 Any links to external websites will have to be checked frequently to make sure that they still point to the desired website.

+### Use Vale to improve your text

+The linter Vale can help improve your writing.
+Think of it as an automated review relying on grammar and style rules implemented with regular expressions.
+Take a look at the [vale-pretix](https://github.com/mschrumpf/vale-pretix) repository and follow the instructions there to use Vale on your own writing.
+The vale-pretix repo contains custom vocabulary and rules for the pretix documentation.
+You can also contribute to the improvement of these rules by following the instructions in the repo readme.